New authors, beware of vanity publishers and experts making you offers that are too good to be true

 By far the most commonly mentioned vanity publisher is Author Solutions.

 It trades under a long list of names including AuthorHouse, AuthorHouse UK, AuthorHive, iUniverse, Palibrio, Partridge Publishing, Trafford Publishing and Xlibris.
+All of these names should raise red flags for authors.

 These two short quotes from a page on The Alliance of Independent Authors explains the vanity business model very well and also Author Solutions’ defence in a class action lawsuit.